-The free video lessons and practice tests used on the Gedeno website are generously provided by Onsego GED prep, a premium online course recognized by the GED Testing Service as being entirely in line with the current GED test.
+The free video lessons and practice tests used on the BestGEDClasses website are generously provided by Onsego GED prep, a premium online course recognized by the GED Testing Service as being entirely in line with the current GED test.
 The Onsego course is, in fact, your fast track to your GED!

 Now how will you succeed in making your dreams and goals come true?
-Well, a determination is key, but so is self-respect and self-belief, and understanding that you are deserving of the life that you’ve always dreamed about.
+Well, determination is key, but so is self-respect and self-belief, and understanding that you are deserving of the life that you’ve always dreamed about.

 for them.
 Bear in mind…Dreaming Big is okay!

 After a while, you may open your eyes and think about the following questions:

 What exactly is the single one thing that you hope to achieve in the coming 3 months?
 This is the short-term goal.

 What exactly is it that you would like to achieve in the coming year?
 That’s the medium-term goal.